 The existence of a Spanish fiscal unity could have certain advantages.
-In general, a leveraged holding company may be able to shelter taxable income obtained by its subsidiaries belonging to the Spanish fiscal unity against interest expenses incurred at the holding company level.^[2]
+In general, a leveraged holding company may be able to shelter taxable income obtained by its subsidiaries belonging to the Spanish fiscal unity against interest expenses incurred at the holding company level.^[1]

-The Spanish interest-stripping rules are in line with the conclusions of Action 4 of the Base Erosion and Profit Shifting initiative.^[3] These rules were recently amended (with effects from the fiscal year starting on 1 January 2024) to ensure their compatibility with the interest limitation rule provided under the EU Anti-Tax Avoidance Directive adopted by the Council of the European Union in July 2016.
+The Spanish interest-stripping rules are in line with the conclusions of Action 4 of the Base Erosion and Profit Shifting initiative.^[2] These rules were recently amended (with effects from the fiscal year starting on 1 January 2024) to ensure their compatibility with the interest limitation rule provided under the EU Anti-Tax Avoidance Directive adopted by the Council of the European Union in July 2016.

-Among the amendments to the Spanish rules outlined above that will enter into force from the fiscal year 2024, the most relevant is the fact that dividends benefiting from the Spanish participation exemption regime will no longer be treated as additional EBITDA for purposes of the interest-stripping regime.
+Among the amendments to the Spanish rules outlined above that will enter into force from the fiscal year 2024 (and, therefore, reported in a CIT return to be filed in 2025), the most relevant is the fact that dividends benefiting from the Spanish participation exemption regime will no longer be treated as additional EBITDA for purposes of the interest-stripping regime.
 Another noteworthy development is the inclusion of securitisation funds in the scope of the regime.
-Currently, securitisation funds are deemed similar to financial entities and insurance companies and, therefore, are not subject to the interest deductibility limitations.^[4]
+Prior to 2024, securitisation funds were deemed similar to financial entities and insurance companies and, therefore, are not subject to the interest deductibility limitations.^[3]

-Other features of the Directive have not been adopted by the Spanish legislator, such as an increase of the minimum interest deductibility floor up to \in 3 million, the introduction of safe harbours to public infrastructure financing projects and the introduction of a consolidated group ratio rule.
+Other features of the Directive have not been adopted by the Spanish legislator, such as an increase of the minimum interest deductibility floor up to €3 million, the introduction of safe harbours to public infrastructure financing projects and the introduction of a consolidated group ratio rule.